Contracts creation guide

 2.1.
 At the same time, the distributor will also be informed via email that access to the selected application has been granted to the user.

 2.2.
-If the user confirms the account with the new password and product access is granted, they can use the Move portal.
+If the user confirms the account with the new password and product access is granted, they can use Move.
 Based on the example scenario above, the outcome for the end user will be the following:

 Contact information

-If you encounter any difficulties during the contract or account creation processes, please do not hesitate to contact us at MoveSupport@tomtom.com.
+If you encounter any difficulties during the contract or account creation processes, please contact us at MoveSupport@tomtom.com.